 OAR Pathways Programs provide opportunities for students and recent graduates to be considered for Federal employment through:

 For more information about the OAR Pathways Programs, please contact firstname.lastname@example.org.

-Intern and Recent Graduate opportunities can be found on the USAJobs website.
+Additional undergraduate and graduate internship, scholarship and fellowship programs can be found on the NOAA Student Opportunities webpage.
 Presidential Management Fellows (PMF) opportunities can be found on the PMF website.

 Finding opportunities for students to join OAR is critical to our success as we build the future of our organization.

 We receive many questions about the timing of the budget process.
 The timeline is intended as a guide to help explain the process from budget formulation to execution.

 NOAA Research has updated its Strategic Plan to create a framework aligned with the NOAA 5-year Research & Development Plan released last year.

 Read about OAR's $74.7 million investment across four areas, approximately half of which will support extramural investigators.

 Oceanic and Atmospheric Research (OAR) - or "NOAA Research" - provides the research foundation for understanding the complex systems that support our planet.
 Working in partnership with other organizational units of the NOAA, a bureau of the Department of Commerce, NOAA Research enables better forecasts, earlier warnings for natural disasters, and a greater understanding of the Earth.
 Our role is to provide unbiased science to better manage the environment, nationally, and globally.